Clockmender/Clockworx-Music/README.md

 ./python3.7m -m pip install pygame

-### Make sure you use the ./ in fron of the python, or you will not use the local Blender Python
+### Make sure you use the ./ infront of the python, or you will not use the local Blender Python